+In this study, we use the LMP score formula used in the LEAP frameworkand which has been used in several developing countries.
+Thuswelfare is approximated by annual per capita household consumption.
+The variables used are the usual poverty criteria, indicators of vulnerability specific to pastoral households (covariant risks, idiosyncratic risks) and the adoption of coping strategies.

-In this study, welfare is approximated by annual per capita household consumption.
-The MTP assigns a 'score' to all households, based on information collected from la famille pour toutes les variables qui sont incluses dans la formule :
+In this study, standard of living is approximated by annual consumption expenditure per head of a pastoral household.
+The MTP assigns a 'score' to all households, based on information collected from households on all the indicators used in the calculation:

 S=i=1KWiXi,

-where S is the score, Xila variable and Wi the weight of la variableXi in the formula.
-The weights of the variablesare derived from the ordinary least squares (OLS) estimation of the logarithm of per capita consumption over un set of de variables.
+where S is the score, Xi the indicator e and Wi the weight of the indicator Xi in the formula.
+The weights of the indicators are derived from the ordinary least squares (OLS) estimation of the logarithm of per capita consumption over the set of indicators selected in this study.
+The LMP allows for the selection of variables:

+correlated with the standard of living of pastoral households,

+easily measurable or observable,

+difficult for households and individuals to handle.

 The OLS method is generally used to predict well-being mainly due to convenience and ease of interpretation.

 Ln Y=α+ βX+ ε,

-where Y is the standard of living indicator (in this case per capita consumption), X is a set of e variablescharacteristic household correlated with the standard of living.
+where Y is the standard of living indicator (in this case per capita consumption), X is a set of characteristic household indicators correlated with the standard of living.

-The weight of each variableis its coefficient β in the regression, arrondi (ici à l’entier le plus proche) ou normalisé pour faciliter les calculs .
-The total score for each household is calculated as the constant, plus the weight of each variable.
+The weight of each indicator is its coefficient β in the regression .
+The total score for each household is calculated as the constant, plus the weight of each indicator.
 The score reflects the predicted expenditure or welfare: the lower the score, the poorer the household.
-The scores are then used to identify households. qui seront éligibles à bénéficier des filets sociaux de sécurité.
-(BM, 2015.
-Identification des ménages les plus pauvres la méthode de proxy mens test.
-Appui aux programmes de filets sociaux de sécurité à Madagascar, Février 2015)
+The scores are then used to identify vulnerable pastoralist households.

-Presentation of the questionnaire modules
+4.2.4 Presentation of the questionnaire modules